5minpause/5minpause.github.io/about.md

 ![]({{ "/assets/profile-small.jpg" | absolute_url }})

 Feel free to reach out to me.
+We can talk about your project and how it can be a success.